 The Gluten Free Diet and Weight Loss

 You’re on board with following a gluten free diet.
 Great!
 I’ve been eating gluten free for over a decade, and it’s really not difficult – but you can eat just as unhealthy as a non-gluten free diet if you’re not careful.

 You might wonder, does a gluten free diet lead to weight loss?
 Possibly – but not always.
 Let me explain.
 You want to cut out gluten to either a) lose weight, b) improve digestion or c) feel better in some way.
 If you go to the store to swap out a garden variety shopping list, including processed food, for their gluten-free counterpart, you won’t see as fast of a change.

-A Quick Distinction Between Gluten Free and Paleo
+A Gluten Free Diet vs a Paleo Diet

 Gluten Free Diets are free of gluten, but contain other non-gluten grains, including corn and rice, as well as starches like potatoes.
 Gluten free diets are also inclusive of all types of sugars, dairy, beans and peanuts.

 Paleo Diets are free of all grains, including corn and rice, as well as white potatoes.
 Most paleo diets permit sweet potatoes.
 Paleo diets are also free of dairy and refined sugar, but include dates, date sugar and coconut sugar.
 Paleo diets also avoid peanuts and beans.

 This is a very down and dirty explanation, but you get the gist of it.
 What they have in common is that they’re both gluten free.